Waste Management

 Long Term Target

-2024 Targets
+2025 Targets

-2024 Performance
+2025 Performance

-EGCO Group follows the 3Rs Waste Management Principle, namely Reduce, Reuse, and Recycle, to minimize the amount of hazardous and non-hazardous wastes generated from the organization’s operation to a minimum.
+EGCO Group follows the 3Rs Waste Management Principle, namely Reduce, Reuse, and Recycle, to minimize the amount of hazardous and non-hazardous wastes generated from the organization’s operations to a minimum.
 Wastes are managed systematically through segregation, collection, transportation, and disposal, supplemented by waste audits to identify opportunities for improving waste performance, such as record examinations, facility walk-throughs, and waste sorting.
 Data are collected and reported through the waste management data collection system.
 Waste data, including waste diversion from landfills, is verified by a third party and certified by an independent, accredited body as part of ISO 14001.
 (For third-party verification, please see the independent assurance opinion statement for GRI 306-4 Waste diverted and GRI 306-5 Waste directed to disposal.)
-In 2024, PAJU ES achieved “Zero Waste to Landfill (ZWTL)" with silver grade, certified by the global certification company, UL Solutions.
+To reflect this practice, PAJU ES has achieved “Zero Waste to Landfill (ZWTL)" with silver grade, certified by the global certification company, UL Solutions.
 Additionally, a review of waste management approaches and auditing of waste treatment and disposal contractors has been conducted on a regular basis to ensure that all operational processes comply with relevant regulations and requirements.

 3Rs Principle of Waste Management

 EGCO Group has implemented various waste management and environmental initiatives across its operations.
 One notable project is the EGCO Ecosystem, which has been expanded to 13 power plants and the Khanom Learning Center.
 EGCO Group has also supported the proper disposal of electronic waste.
 In the future, EGCO Group aims to increase recycling rates and improve the separation of orphan waste to be used as fuel for energy production.
-Additionally, the company implements the “Leaf Fertilizer” project, which recycles organic waste into fertilizer for planting, as well as the “Electronic Waste and Seedling” project to create green spaces in Bangkok.
+Additionally, EGCO Group implements the “Leaf Fertilizer” project, which recycles organic waste into fertilizer for planting, as well as the “Electronic Waste and Seedling” project to create green spaces in Bangkok.

 These initiatives promote proper waste sorting and disposal, with the goal of raising environmental awareness among employees.
 To further support these efforts, training on waste reduction is provided to all employees, equipping them with the necessary skills and knowledge to identify and implement effective waste management practices.